Focus areas

 The vision of ICVA is a world in which crises-affected populations are effectively protected, assisted, and enabled to rebuild their lives and livelihoods with dignity.

-Click the link below to watch the recording.
+Click on the link below to read the Report.